What Does a Solar Warranty Cover?

 No Coverage for Lost Production

 It is important to always keep up to date with your solar monitoring.
 Unless solar customers have a monitoring service, they are ultimately responsible for managing their own monitoring accounts and alerting their solar provider if they notice changes in their solar production.
-In most cases, solar companies don’t cover the cost ($) of your lost solar production while your system is down or your production is affected by a failed component.
+In most cases, solar companies don’t cover the cost ($) of your lost solar production while your system is down or if your production is affected by a failed component.

 Similar to a home warranty, any damage caused by the homeowner’s failure to recognize the issue quickly and notify the homebuilder will not be covered.
 It is the solar customer’s responsibility to monitor their own solar production and notify their installing contractor if they notice any fluctuations in solar production.
 At the very least, homeowners should always review their net energy metering statements once per month, and reach out to their solar provider if they receive higher than expected charges in their utility account.